AllskyTeam/allsky/README.md

 	* Configuration variables to crop black area around image
 	* Timelapse frame rate setting
 	* Changed font size default value
+* version **0.8**: Workaround for ZWO daytime autoexposure bug.
+	* Improved exposure transitions between day and night so there's not a huge change in brightness.
+	* Decrease in ZWO sensor temperature.
+	* Lots of new settings, including splitting some settings into day and night versions.
+	* Error checking and associated log messages added in many places.
+	* Ability to have "notification" images displayed, such as "Allsky is starting up" and "Taking dark frames".
+	* Ability to set size uploaded images are resized to.
+	* Ability to set thumbnail size.
+	* Ability to delete bad images (corrupt and too light/dark).
+	* Ability to set an image file name prefix.
+	* Ability to reset USB bus if ZWO camera isn't found (requires "uhubctl" command to be installed).
+	* Ability to specify format of time displayed on image and temperature displayed in Celcius, Fahrenheit, or both.

 ## Donation